BenJeau/JavaFX-Sudoku/README.md

 # JavaFX-Sudoku
 Sudoku game created using JavaFX.
 It also creates Sudoku boards using a backtrack recursive algorithm.
+The game still has some bugs, they will be fixed soon.

 ## Screenshot